 2. A paint brush is a god-send if you dislike sticky fingers.

 3. After the completion of three layers (or when you feel like ending work for the day), and BEFORE the paper dries out, I take a small, flexible, plastic spreader and gently trowel two or three thin coats of hot-mud onto the primary portion of the mouth's rim to tamp down the paper -- I let the first coat harden for 20 minutes (because I'm using 20 minute mud ;^).
 My reasoning for doing this is because most types of paper tend to curl and buckle as they dry.

 5. What do you do with the excess Vaseline on your horn's surface?
 It's oily, a bit of a dust catcher, and tends to bug anal-retentive folks (like me).
 I've discovered that acetone, or paint thinner are excellent solvents for Vaseline, and that if you're willing to invest an hour, or so, you can wipe most of the yuck from your project.
 You'll need at least half a dozen cloth rags (I use shop rags purchased from the paint department of my local Home Depot) and at least a quart of acetone or paint thinner for two large horns.
 I wipe in three stages using three different rags -- a rag for each stage of the wiping process -- and plenty of solvent.
 The idea is to get most of the Vaseline off in the first wipe, then catch the rest with the second and third wipe.
 The horn should feel tack free after the third wipe.
-After you let the surface dry, you should see no sheen--if you do, it's from the Vaseline--the paper should appear flat white (or whatever color paper you used).
-I prefer mineral spirits because it cleans quickly, but it has an odor whereas acetone, when dry, has no odor.
+I prefer mineral spirits because it cleans quickly, but it has a residual odor whereas acetone, when dry, has no odor.

 Note: if you discover that there's a loose lamination, don't hesitate to take a toothpick that's been dabbed in white glue and paste the layers together.